 Carpal tunnel syndrome (CTS) is the most common repetitive strain injury where there is a compression of one of the major nerve entering the hand through the wrists.
 CTS can result in poor grip and reduced sensation in hand, pain, and clumsiness.
 In certain extreme cases there could be severe damage to the median nerve and tendon resulting in long term disability.

-Prevention is better than cure is most appropriate in this case therefore it is important to have a risk assessment of workplace, have manual handling training and have specialist input from ergonomic consultant.
+Prevention is better than cure is most appropriate in this case, therefore it is important to have a risk assessment of your workplace, have manual handling training and have specialist input from ergonomic consultants.
 You can also prevent RSI by taking regular breaks, maintaining good posture and doing regular stretches.